 The following instructions will guide you through adding authorized users with any of the major card issuers.
 Take note that, in some cases, the dashboard you see when you log in may be different than what’s shown below.
 But the basic steps will be the same.

 By Mail or Fax

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

-The information related to Blue Cash Everyday® Card from American Express and Hilton Honors Aspire Card have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.
+The information related to Hilton Honors Aspire Card, Costco Anywhere Visa® Card by Citi, and Costco Anywhere Visa® Business Card by Citi have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.